 - Autistic Spectrum Disorder with a learning disability

 - a serious life limiting or terminal illness

-Children with mental impairment such as ADHD, Aspergers Syndrome and mental health problems
+Children with mental impairment such as ADHD, Aspergers Syndrome and mental health conditions

-Services for children who are substantially and adversely affected in their ability to carry our normal day to day activities through a mental impairment such as emotional and behavioural problems, ADHD, Aspergers Syndrome and mental health problems, are provided through the locality social work teams and local Child and Adolescent Mental Health Services.
-For information on how to access these services please refer to Short breaks through the locality social work teams for children with Aspergers, ADHD and mental health problems
+Services for children who are substantially and adversely affected in their ability to carry out normal day to day activities through a mental impairment such as emotional and behavioural difficulties, ADHD, Aspergers Syndrome and mental health conditions, are provided through the locality social work teams and local Child and Adolescent Mental Health Services.
+For information on how to access these services please refer to Short breaks through the locality social work teams for children with Aspergers, ADHD and mental health conditions

 Are you under 18 and looking after someone in your family who is ill or disabled?
 This may be a parent, a brother or sister or a grandparent.
 Maybe you help by staying at home a lot to be there for them, helping them get washed or dressed, perhaps translating and interpreting for them, or doing lots of cleaning, shopping and cooking.
 If this sounds like you, then you are a young carer.
 There is extra support available for young carers.
 To find out more, please click here.